 What is your favourite battle of wits story?
 The classic Light vs L?
 Maybe the JoJo fights?
 For me the winner is clearly Miyuki vs Kaguya!

-Kaguya Wants to be Confessed To completely caught me by surprise with a hilarious and adorable romantic comedy based on mindgames between the two main characters, with the objective of making the other confess his/her feelings, and why?
+Kaguya Wants to be Confessed To completely caught me by surprise with a hilarious and adorable romantic comedy based on mindgames between the two main characters with the objective of making the other confess his/her feelings, and why?
 Because they believe that the one that confesses will become the submissive part in the relationship, and their pride makes them refuse to be that one.

-The chapters are episodic and feature a different battle in their war for love, everything that happens is overly exaggerated for the characters, Kaguya usually goes for extremely well through, crazy prepared strategies, while Miyuki is more of using his knowledge and quick thinking to come up with a plan on the spot, sadly for them, there is also Chika Fujiwara, the school council secretary, ready to sometimes screw up their plans just when they through the other had no chance to escape, later on, Ishigami, the treasurer, also start appearing, and every single one of his moments is pure comedy gold.
+The chapters are episodic and feature a different battle in their war for love, everything that happens is overly exaggerated for the characters, Kaguya usually goes for extremely well through, crazy prepared strategies, while Miyuki is more of using his knowledge and quick thinking to come up with a plan on the spot, sadly for them, there is also Chika Fujiwara, the school council secretary, ready to sometimes screw up their plans just when they through the other had no chance to escape, later on, Ishigami, the treasurer, also starts appearing, and every single one of his moments is pure comedy gold.

 I like to call this the Death Note of school romantic comedies.
 If Death Note ever made you laugh out loud (on purpose).